MarkDekker/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 - The batch size does not appear to influence the model that significantly, although the best values were obtained for __128 samples per batch__.
 - Similarly, using the colour information of the images did not appear to improve the result.
-- Increasing the learning rate at 0.01 leads to divergence of the model, while a value around 0.001 works reasonably well.
+- Increasing the learning rate to 0.01 leads to divergence of the model, while a value around 0.001 results in faster convergence without ultimately leading to divergence.
 However, it is commonly found that once the neural net has been trained to within the vicinity of an optimum, the learning rate should be decreased to improve the result further.
 Furthermore, [Loshchilov & Hutter](https://arxiv.org/abs/1608.03983) found that periodically raising the learning rate back to a higher level leads to more robust minima, which should also mean more generalisable models.
 This is why I opted to use stochastic gradient descent (SGDR) with restarts as described in their paper (tensor flow function `tf.train.cosine_decay_restarts()`).
 - To get the best performance, it was found that the learning rate should be kept high for the first 20 epochs after which decreasing the learning rate with SGDR results in the fine tuning required when it is needed.

 The initial results were not in line with what was expected, in many cases not even reaching an accuracy above 0.6.
 After playing with all conceivable hyperparameters, it was finally found that the initialisation of the model weights plays a crucial role.
-Changing the standard deviation to 0.05 had pronounced effects, yielded accuracy well above 0.9 for the validation set.
+Changing the standard deviation to 0.05 had pronounced effects, yielding accuracy well above 0.9 for the validation set.

 After adding dropout to the fully connected layers, the accuracy exceeded 0.95.
 This is because adding dropout reduces the tendency of the model to overfit the data since more neurons are forced to contribute to a successful classification when others are 'switched off'.

 Finally, the size of the hidden layers was increased, increasing the complexity that the model can capture.
 This ultimately yielded the final accuracy scores.

 It was surprising to find that using the augmented test data resulted in significantly worse performance during training.
-This could be because the distortions are too severe, which means that we are adding noise not data.
-Nevertheless all the samples looked at from the augmentation set were still recognisable albeit cropped or severely blurred in some cases.
-This means that this accuracy was achieved without using the augmented data set.
+This could be because the distortions are too severe, which means that we are adding noise as opposed to more data.
+Nevertheless, all the samples looked at from the augmentation set were still recognisable albeit cropped or severely blurred in some cases.
+This means that all results described here were obtained without using the augmented data set.

 I believe that while the model appears to work well as is, there is still potential for future improvements.
 On a large data set, misclassifying 4% of images leads to many mistakes.
-A rate that would not be acceptable in an operational Autonomous vehicle.
+A rate that would not be acceptable in an operational autonomous vehicle.
 This is especially apparent when one looks at the confusion matrix for the results on the test set:

 ![Confusion Matrix for test results][image5]